Sugar is the ultimate diet killer. It provides little to no nutritional value with lots of calories. Yikes!

 What to Look For?

-Added sugar goes by many names, so catching it in the act can be tricky.
+Just like the Devil, added sugars go by many names, so “catching them in the act” can be tricky.

 Look out for the following;